MCT-master/mct-master.github.io/README.md

 ## Embedding images, videos and other files

 It is important to optimize the size of an image, audio, and video before uploading them.
 These must be compressed using file format highly compatible with most browsers, such as JPEG or PNG for images, MP3 for audio, and MP4 for videos.
 Embedding small files in a blog post provides a better user experience (shorter loading time, faster response).
 Uncompressed files can be used when necessary (such as wave files), but in this case it's recommended to provide a download link rather than embedding them in a web player.
 A handy tutorial on how to optimize images for the web on Gimp (which is a free software) can be found [here](https://smallbusiness.chron.com/optimize-images-gimp-45437.html).
+For Mac, a FOSS called ImageOptim can be found [here](https://imageoptim.com/mac).
 It is important to optimize the files before uploading them.
 It is also important to add at least one image to complement the text with visual information and make it more interesting to the reader!

 Please note that the names of the image files should not contain white spaces to avoid potential issues of systems not finding the image.